open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
-Project level: Add a document, set its `.documentType` to 'environmentalMeasures', add a description of the environmental measures adopted to its `.description` and set  `.url` to the URL of the document that describes the project's environmental measures (if available).
+Project level: [Add a project document](../common.md#add-a-project-document), set its `.documentType` to 'environmentalMeasures' and map the justification and explanation to its `.description`.
 ```json
 {
   "documents": [